LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Mission

-Our mission from this project is to develop a modern responsive free and open source web-based chess GUI and analysis tool for the Stockfish chess engine.
+Our mission from this project is to develop a modern responsive free and open source web-based chess GUI powered by the Stockfish chess engine.

 ## Main Live Demo